handwoven

 Guest Artisans

-Jade visited the remote region of Kutch, Gujarat in India in 2015.
-The people, textiles and landscapes captured her heart and she has maintained connections there since.
-During the Covid-19 pandemic, the artisans that she met had little to no income due to the sudden lack of tourism.
+I visited the remote region of Kutch, Gujarat in India in 2015.
+The people, textiles and landscapes were captivating and I have maintained connections there since.
+During the Covid-19 pandemic, the artisans that I met had little to no income due to the sudden lack of tourism.

 Guest Crafters

-Jade has worked with people with learning disabilities since 2007, alongside her own craft practice.
+Alongside my creative practice, I have worked with people with learning disabilities since 2007.
 Showcasing work made by diverse makers remains hugely important.

 The Guest Crafters include Studio 306 CIC, Workshop 305, Poetry in Wood, Garvald Textiles, V21 Crafts and V21 Pottery.